State of AI

 Where Austria's AI Talent Goes, and Why

-Retention is solid at 67 %.
-The real story is frontier leakage: 18 % of Build, 26 % of NLP/GenAI, half gone within twelve months.
+82 % of AI careers stay in Austria — split between same-firm retention and domestic moves.
+The real story is frontier leakage: 17 % of Build, 23 % of NLP/GenAI, 44 % gone within twelve months.

 10 min readSource: Revelio Labs via WRDS · Ch.
 3